 Dr. West graduated with a Bachelor of Science in Cellular Biology from California State University Fullerton in southern CA where she was raised.
 She then completed a 5-year Doctorate in traditional Chinese medicine (TCM) at Pacific Rim College of Integrative and Complementary Medicine in Victoria, British Columbia Canada.
 Dr. West is Nationally Board Certified in Acupuncture and Oriental Medicine by the NCCAOM and licensed with the State of Arizona.

 Dr. West has always been passionate about medicine, healing, preventative medicine, and working with her hands.
 During all of her educational years she worked as an emergency Veterinary Technician which has refined her skills and intuition, whether her patients are humans or animals, to facilitate the best care to those she treats.
 With an emphasis on internal medicine, infertility, and pain management, Dr. West strives to bring her knowledge, compassion, and experience to an expanding healthcare field where she can help her patients start living the life they always wanted.

 When Dr. West isn’t working, she is spending time with her family, exercising, learning to better care for her patients, volunteering her time as a certified hospice volunteer for Hospice of the West, and helping with animal causes.
 She met her husband during graduate school in Canada and he has since left the Royal Canadian Air Force to move back to the US with her where he is now working with Mend Acupuncture as the Office Manager.
 They have a high energy young Boston Terrier named Mia Hambone.

-Chinese Medicine doctors are trained in primary care, which includes all types of pain, internal medicine, skin disorders, and sexual health.
-Our area of specialty is treating infertility, pregnancy-related conditions, fibromyalgia, and neuropathy pain.
+Chinese Medicine Doctors are trained in primary care, which includes all types of pain, internal medicine, skin disorders, and hormones.
+Our areas of specialty is Holistic Endocrinology, Digestive Disorders, Stress, and Reproductive Medicine.